kerichdev/Tinan/README.md

-# Important: we are migrating to a new Discord server [.gg/avdanos](https://discord.gg/avdanos)

 # Notice: Pull Requests on this repository won't be reviewed often due to the main focus being the Desktop Environment.

 # Tinan